Philadelphia Bankruptcy Lawyers

 If you are considering declaring bankruptcy, you should be advised that filing without an attorney is extremely risky.
 The laws and regulations, the court procedures, and the financial paperwork associated with bankruptcy are highly technical and are full of language that is unfamiliar to most people, making it easy for debtors to make mistakes or overlook critical details.

-Making even a small error in the course of a bankruptcy could have disastrous effects on your case.
+Making even a small error in the course of bankruptcy could have disastrous effects on your case.
 For example, you might lose property that could have been saved, or even risk having your case dismissed.
-Even the official website of the United States Courts cautions against filing without legal assistance, explaining that “seeking the advice of a qualified attorney is strongly recommended because bankruptcy has long-term financial and legal outcomes.”
+Even the official website of the United States Courts cautions against filing without legal assistance, explaining that “seeking the advice of a qualified Philadelphia bankruptcy attorney is strongly recommended because bankruptcy has long-term financial and legal outcomes.”

 - Advise you about important legal decisions like which type of bankruptcy to file, which set of exemptions to claim, and when is the most strategic time to file.